-Recent publicly available data suggest that Canada's public mental health investments account for 5% of its health budgets,3 which falls significant below the recommendation of 12% by the Royal Society of Canada,4 and which CAMIMH supports.
+Recent publicly available data suggest that Canada's public mental health investments account for 5% of its health budgets, which falls significant below the recommendation of 12% by the Royal Society of Canada, and which CAMIMH supports.

 While a 10-year agreement was presented by the federal government and accepted by the provinces and territories in February 2023, CAMIMH was deeply disappointed that it did not contain the long-promised Canada Mental Health Transfer of \$4.5 billion over five years.
-While the agreement allocates \$25 billion over the next 10 years has been set aside for four specific priorities, of which mental health and substance use health is one - no bilateral agreement, action plan, priorities, funding allocation or expected impact has been signed to-date.
+While the agreement allocates \$2.5 billion over each of the next 10 years for four specific priorities, of which mental health and substance use health is one - recently signed bilateral agreements set aside a very modest amount for mental health and substance use health care services and supports.
 We look forward to seeing the details of each agreement that is signed between the federal and provincial and territorial governments.

 CAMIMH can no longer accept a patchwork approach that is unaccountable and does not improve and expand system access and performance.
-This is particularly important where 23% of Canadians are likely to have symptoms of moderate to severe depressive disorder, and 15% having moderate to severe anxiety symptoms.5 Furthermore, 78% of Canadians believe that substance use health is an urgent issue; with 80% wanting more access to substance use health information and services to increase lifelong wellness.6
+This is particularly important where 23% of Canadians are likely to have symptoms of moderate to severe depressive disorder, and 15% having moderate to severe anxiety symptoms.
+Furthermore, 78% of Canadians believe that substance use health is an urgent issue; with 80% wanting more access to substance use health information and services to increase lifelong wellness.